A High-Fidelity Digital Twin for Robotic Manipulation Based on 3D Gaussian Splatting: Conclusion and future direction

 Real-world experiments on a long-horizon rearrangement task demonstrate the practical utility of the framework.
-Motion plans generated and validated within the digital twin achieved a 90\% success rate when executed on a Franka Emika robot, with zero collisions in successful trials and an average placement error of 0.83 cm.
-These results provide strong evidence that the framework effectively addresses the sim-to-real gap, enabling reliable robot operation in unstructured environments.
+Motion plans generated and validated within the digital twin achieved a 90\% success rate when executed on a Franka Emika robot, with all successful placements falling within the predefined task regions.
+These results provide evidence that the framework effectively addresses the sim-to-real gap, enabling reliable robot operation in unstructured environments.

 The multi-stage de-noising and meshing pipeline proved essential for converting the unstructured 3DGS output into planner-compatible geometries.
 The ablation study confirms that both heuristic filtering and cluster-based de-noising contribute synergistically, achieving a near-perfect F1-score of 0.9989 against manually cleaned ground truth models.
-This gaussian-to-mesh conversion represents a critical bridge between modern neural rendering and traditional motion planning frameworks.
+This Gaussian-to-mesh conversion represents a critical bridge between modern neural rendering and traditional motion planning frameworks.

 Several directions warrant future investigation.
 First, the current framework assumes static scenes and performs a one-time reconstruction.
-Integrating dynamic 3DGS variants \cite{zhou2023Drivinggaussian} or implementing continuous update mechanisms would enable the digital twin to remain consistent with evolving environments.
+Integrating dynamic 3DGS variants \cite{zhou2023drivinggaussian} or implementing continuous update mechanisms would enable the digital twin to remain consistent with evolving environments.
 Second, the system currently models only geometry and appearance.
 Incorporating methods for online physical property estimation \cite{cherian2024llmphycomplexphysicalreasoning} would enable more sophisticated manipulation strategies involving contact-rich interactions.
-Third, while this work focuses on motion planning given predefined grasps, integrating robust grasp planning modules \cite{ji2024graspsplats} that operate directly on gaussian representations would further automate the pipeline.
+Third, while this work focuses on motion planning given predefined grasps, integrating robust grasp planning modules \cite{ji2024graspsplats} that operate directly on Gaussian representations would further automate the pipeline.

 A particularly promising direction involves leveraging the digital twin as an enabler for learned policies.
 The framework could serve dual purposes: as a safety validation platform where policies are tested through thousands of simulated iterations before deployment, and as a data generation engine that autonomously creates diverse training datasets without physical resource consumption.
 This capability could significantly accelerate the development of vision-language-action models and reinforcement learning approaches for manipulation.